izibyosevictoire/Codewars/README.md

 Given a string, detect whether or not it is a pangram.
 Return True if it is, False if not.
 Ignore numbers and punctuation.

+## Transform to prime

+Given a List [] of n integers , find minimum number to be inserted in a list, so that sum of all elements of list should equal the closest prime number .